nickdibartolo1/DiBartoloNickPortfolio-old-/README.md

 ## Nick DiBartolo Portfolio

 ## Description
 This project is a portfolio of some of my projects I have completed.
-It also contains information about me a link to my resume.
+It also contains information about me and a link to my resume.
 ## Table of Contents
   - [Description](#description)
   - [Table of Contents](#table-of-contents)